New York Needs a Lot of Water

 Croton Aqueduct Manhole Covers

 This object from 1866 is said to be the oldest manhole cover in New York City.
-It's in Jersey Street, a block south of Houston Street.
+It's in Jersey Street, a block south of Houston Street in Manhattan.

 Jersey Street is a short one.
 It runs just two blocks west from Mulberry Street, across Lafayette Street, ending at Crosby Street.
 Below is its entire length.